Marmelodov/PromptCrafter-API/docs/index.md

 # PromptCrafter API

-PromptCrafter API is a backend service for easily storing, organizing, and evaluating generative AI prompts.
-Whether you’re a developer, a prompt engineer, or someone who enjoys experimenting with gen AI, PromptCrafter makes it easy to build a prompt library, track changes and performance, and connect your prompts to your apps and tools.
+## Store prompts, log results, and review performance

-### What You Can Do with PromptCrafter
+**PromptCrafter API is a REST API for managing generative AI prompts.** Built for developers, prompt engineers, and researchers, it enables you to maintain a structured prompt library, log and score outputs, and evaluate performance across models.

-* **Save and manage prompts:** Store, update, and organize prompts with titles, content, model specifications, and tags.
+- **Save and manage prompts:** Store, update, and organize prompts with titles, content, model specifications, and tags.
-* **Log and score outputs:** Keep detailed records of prompt outputs generated from different models, add notes, and score their performance for systematic testing.
+- **Log and score outputs:** Record outputs from different models, add notes, and rate their performance for systematic testing.
-* **Search your library:** Quickly find the prompts you need with full-text search across titles, content, and tags.
+- **Search your library:** Instantly find prompts with full-text search across titles, content, and tags.

-### Getting Started
+### What's Your Next Step?

 | I want to... | Next step |
 | :--- | :--- |